 - Maximum scan volume: 200 x 200 x 205 mm

 BQ formed the foundations of the DIY 3D scanner kit, and remains one of the best DIY 3D scanner on tight budget options.
 Then back in 2015, CowTech Engineering used the foundations led by BQ, putting their unique spin on an updated model.

 True to the open source movement, Cowtech started a Kickstarter campaign to raise money to put their version of the original, the CowTech Ciclop, into production.
-The team set the lofty goal to raise $10,000, and were met with surprise and ecstasy when the community rallies to raise $183,000.
+The team set the lofty goal to raise $10,000, and were met with surprise when the community rallies to raise $183,000.
 The CowTech Ciclop DIY 3D scanner kit was born.

 Here’s CowTech’s video on how you assemble their 3D scanner:

 So what are the differences between CowTech’s version and BQ’s DIY 3D scanner?